Vagina Monologues challenges India's taboos

 Today, the show attracts both men and women from all ages and backgrounds and plays to sell-out crowds.

-Like its American counterpart, the Indian version uses personal accounts - some dramatic, others funny - to illustrate how a woman's sexuality is repressed.'Intimate conversation'
+Like its American counterpart, the Indian version uses personal accounts - some dramatic, others funny - to illustrate how a woman's sexuality is repressed.

 The cast members sit perched on bar stools in front of a black curtain as they deliver a range of monologues.

 The show has an air of a secret, intimate conversation with the audience rapt in attention.

 In one moving scene, Ms Akerkar takes on the role of a young virgin who is raped by a family friend.